-Jim Timmins heads the valuation, litigation, and advisory services practices at Teknos.
+Jim Timmins is a founding member of Teknos Associates and currently serves as an Advisor.
 He has worked in Silicon Valley for more than 35 years, as a valuation expert, a venture capitalist, and an investment banker.

 Jim has overseen thousands of valuations, fairness opinions, and solvency opinions in connection with financial reporting, tax compliance, merger and acquisition transactions, financings, spin-offs, and recapitalizations, and litigation.
 Jim also has participated in numerous merger and acquisition transactions, private placements, and public offerings during his career.